 When our son Conrad married Erin on our dairy farm, family and friends helped me prepare food for 400.
 To go with grilled pork and chicken, we fixed an array of side dishes, including these wonderful noodles.
 At this Polish wedding, we wanted to be sure no one went home hungry.

-Featured In: Top 10 Pasta Salad Recipes
+Recommended: Top 10 Pasta Salad Recipes

 - 6 to 7 cups all-purpose flour

 - 1 cup water